John Bonifaz: Background

 Bonifaz has also litigated international human rights and environmental law cases, and, with his father Cristobal Bonifaz, has litigated against Chevron Corporation regarding pollution in the Lago Agrio oil field in the Ecuadorian Amazon.
 (Cristobal Bonifaz is a native of Ecuador.)

-Bonifaz's great-grandfather was Neptalí Bonifaz, who was briefly president of Ecuador in 1931.
+Bonifaz's great-grandfather was Neptalí Bonifaz, who was elected president of Ecuador in 1931, but was disqualified for the presidency by the National Congress.

 A graduate of Brown University in 1987 and Harvard Law School cum laude in 1992, Bonifaz is married to Lissa Pierce Bonifaz.
 Lissa holds a doctorate in bilingual education.